conversant/Advertiser-SDK-Android/README.md

 ### Capturing the Google INSTALL_REFERRER value

-Google provides a [mechanism for capturing install referrer information](https://developers.google.com/analytics/devguides/collection/android/v4/campaigns) by setting a referrer parameter value in the Google Play Store’s app URL.
+Google provides a [mechanism for capturing install referrer information](https://developers.google.com/analytics/devguides/collection/android/v4/campaigns) by setting a referrer parameter value in the Google Play Store's app URL.
 This referrer value can be used for example, to measure campaign performance or help determine the vendor that drove the install.
 Google Play Store broadcasts this value, if available, to the app after an install completes.

 It is important to note, though, that due to a limitation with Google's implementation, the referrer value can only be passed on installs initiated from the app-based version of Google Play Store, NOT from the web-based version.